Services for people needing other support

 Small Business Superannuation Clearing House

-The Australian Taxation Office’s (ATO) Small Business Superannuation Clearing House is a free government service to assist small businesses with 19 or fewer employees to meet their superannuation guarantee obligations, and to reduce red tape.
-Under superannuation guarantee requirements, small businesses must make superannuation payments at least four times a year.
+The Australian Taxation Office Small Business Superannuation Clearing House is a free government service to assist small businesses with 19 or fewer employees or an annual aggregated turnover of below $2 million to meet their superannuation guarantee obligations and to reduce red tape.
+Under superannuation guarantee requirements small businesses must make superannuation payments at least 4 times a year.

 The department manages the Clearing House on behalf of the ATO.
 The Clearing House simplifies the process into a single, electronic payment for all employees and sends the contributions to the nominated superannuation funds-avoiding the need for small businesses to deal with multiple funds.

 The Early Release of Superannuation Benefits programme allows eligible people to draw on their superannuation benefits under specified compassionate grounds in a time of need.
 Releases are limited to assistance in meeting costs for an applicant or their dependant for various reasons, such as medical expenses, home and vehicle modifications for people with severe disability, funeral expenses, palliative care and mortgage arrears.
 Early release can also be approved under financial hardship grounds.

 The department’s role is to assess applications for early release and provide approval letters when release conditions are satisfied.
 We also confirm that a person has received a qualifying income support payment for the required period.
 Final decisions to release superannuation benefits rest solely with the superannuation funds.

 |2013-14||2014-15||2015-16||% change since